 This is the single Group SFCR for AGL Group.
-It covers the business of AGL Group on a consolidated group basis, with AGL as the supervised parent company, and individually for the two UK incorporated insurance firms AGIL and ALL.
+It covers the consolidated business of AGL Group, with AGL as the supervised parent company, and individually for the one UK incorporated insurance firm, AGIL.

-Legal Form Principle activity Supervised Group Parent: Assurant Group Limited Private limited company Holding company SII Firms: Assurant General Insurance Limited PRA firm reference number: 202735 Private limited company General insurance Assurant Life Limited PRA firm reference number: 203060 Private limited company Life insurance
+Legal Form Principle activity Supervised Group Parent: Assurant Group Limited Private limited company Holding company SII Firm: Assurant General Insurance Limited PRA firm reference number: 202735 Private limited company General insurance

-Unless otherwise stated the information in this document should be understood to refer to the AGL Group, AGIL and ALL.
+Unless otherwise stated the information in this document should be understood to refer to the AGL Group and AGIL.